Princeton Alumni Weekly, January 8, 2020

 Creation Myths on view Jan.
 18-Jun.
 7, 2020, at Princeton University Art Museum’s Art@Bainbridge galleries

-PRINCETON, N.J. – Artist Hugh Hayden explores history, slavery and the creation of the America we know today through a series of site-responsive installations at Art@Bainbridge, the Princeton University Art Museum’s gallery space in downtown Princeton featuring the work of emerging contemporary artists.
-Challenging issues of home, craft and the politics of materials, Hayden reimagines the domestic spaces of Bainbridge House, which dates to 1766, through meticulously constructed surrealistic sculptures.
+PRINCETON, N.J. – Artist Hugh Hayden explores history, identity and the creation of the America we know today through a series of site-responsive installations at Art@Bainbridge, the Princeton University Art Museum’s gallery space in downtown Princeton featuring the work of emerging contemporary artists.
+Challenging issues of home, society and the politics of materials, Hayden reimagines the domestic spaces of Bainbridge House, which dates to 1766, through meticulously constructed surrealistic sculptures.

 Creation Myths, the second installation at Art@Bainbridge since it launched last year, will be on view from Jan.
 18-June 7, 2020.
 The installation is curated by Alex Bacon, curatorial associate, with Mitra Abbaspour, Haskell curator of modern and contemporary art.